PS2Sanctuary/Sanctuary.Census/README.md

 Auto-generated API documentation can be found [here](https://census.lithafalcon.cc/api-doc/index.html).

 Sanctuary.Census has a (somewhat primitive) 'realtime' event-stream.
-Events are pushed every five seconds when operating nominally, but are likely to come in bursts with up to a minute of downtime, and occasionally may fail completely for a particular server for multiple hours.
+Events are pushed every five seconds when operating nominally, but are likely to come in bursts with up to a minute of downtime.

 - Connect at `wss://census.lithafalcon.cc/streaming`.
 - Compatible with the official Census' event stream.
 - Valid event names: `WorldPopulationUpdate`, `MapStateUpdate`.
+- Events are mirrored as collections without the `Update` suffix, e.g. https://census.lithafalcon.cc/get/ps2/map_state.

 > [!TIP]
 > Please read the [differences to Census](docs/differences-to-census.md) documentation to get an overview of any